Medically reviewed by Drugs.com. Last updated on Jun 6, 2022.

 What is acne?

-- Medical conditions, such as polycystic ovarian syndrome or Cushing syndrome
+- Certain medical conditions such as Addison disease or Cushing syndrome

 What are the different types of acne?

-Acne most often appears on the face, upper chest, back, and upper arms.
+Acne most often appears on the face, neck, upper chest, back, and upper arms.

-- Mild acne includes blackheads, whiteheads, or small pimples.
-Whiteheads are closed, white bumps that form when the pore is completely blocked.
-Blackheads are tiny, open dark spots that form when the pore is only partly blocked.
-Pimples are inflamed bumps that contain pus.
-They are often caused by clogged pores and develop when whiteheads or blackheads get infected.
+- Pimples are inflamed bumps that contain pus.
+They are often caused by clogged pores.
+Pimples develop when whiteheads or blackheads get infected.

 How is acne diagnosed?

 Your healthcare provider will examine your skin and ask if you have ever received treatment for acne.
-Tell him how long your acne lasts and which face care products you use.
-He may ask if anything makes your acne better or worse.
+Tell him or her how long your acne lasts and which face care products you use.
+Your provider may ask if anything makes your acne better or worse.
 You may need blood tests to check your hormone levels.

 How is acne treated?